Alphonse Persico

-Alphonse T. Persico, known as Little Allie Boy or just Allie Boy (born February 8, 1954), is the acting boss of the Colombo crime family, and son of crime boss Carmine Persico.
+Alphonse T. Persico, known as Little Allie Boy or just Allie Boy (born February 8, 1954), is an American mobster who served as the official acting boss of the Colombo crime family from 1996 to 2019; he is the son of crime boss Carmine Persico.

 Background

-On February 8, 1954, Alphonse T. Persico was born in New York City.
+Alphonse T. Persico was born on February 8, 1954, in New York City.
 As a young child he grew up in South Brooklyn and Bensonhurst.

 Persico's father was Carmine Persico, a former boss of the Colombo family.
 Alphonse Persico has two brothers, Lawrence and Michael Persico.
 He was nicknamed "Little Allie Boy" to distinguish him from his father's older brother, who was also named Alphonse and was a caporegime (captain) in the Colombo family; he died in 1989.
 Alphonse Persico was married to Teresa Persico.

-Unlike some mafiosi, the young Alphonse Persico was a promising student who graduated from high school and was accepted into college at St. John's University.
+Unlike some mafiosi, the young Alphonse Persico was a promising student who graduated from high school and was accepted into college at St. John's University School of Law.
 Instead, he quit St. John's after his sophomore year, presumably to work for his father.
 By his early 20s, Persico was a soldier in his father's family, and by his mid-20s, Persico was reportedly a capo.
 Like many other mafiosi, Persico enjoyed the power and excitement of the mob life.
 In 1983, Persico was arrested for heroin possession, but the case was dismissed.